-Mostly an endless compendium of artificial storytelling, repetitive musical numbers, and theatrical histrionics, The Music Man does have one major plus: the grand finale (see further below), featuring a magically shiny marching band parading through the streets of Hicksville, ahem, River City, Iowa.
+Mostly an endless compendium of artificial storytelling, repetitive musical numbers, and theatrical histrionics, The Music Man does have one major plus: the climactic ending (see further below), featuring a magically shiny marching band parading through the streets of Hicksville, ahem, River City, Iowa.

-The four-minute sequence is undeniably great cinema, and surely one of the most stirring climaxes in motion picture history.
-Just never mind the editing oddity of the final Shirley Jones/Robert Preston reunion, when the street where Jones is seen running inexplicably – or, again, magically – becomes an uninterrupted sidewalk in the next scene.
+The four-minute sequence is undeniably great cinema, and surely one of the most exhilarating finales in motion picture history.
+Just never mind the editing oddity of the Shirley Jones/Robert Preston reunion, when the street where Jones is seen running inexplicably – or, again, magically – becomes an uninterrupted sidewalk in the next scene.

 Ocean of white faces + appealing Shirley Jones

 Something else noteworthy about The Music Man is that seemingly everybody on screen is white.
 Of course, that’s the way things were in just about any Upper Midwestern small town in the early 20th century; but in the early 21st century, when history/facts must be refashioned to please (ever well-intentioned) ideologues, and ethnic diversity, no matter how disconnected from reality, simply must be seen on big and small American screens, The Music Man’s ocean of white faces does look odd.